-In the past many climbers played around with lanyard systems, both to stop them losing their axes and to allow them to rest on steep ground.
+In the past many climbers played around with lanyard systems, both to stop them from losing their axes and to allow them to rest on steep ground.
 These usually comprise of thin cords that joined the leashes to the harness.
 The problem with attaching your axes to your waist is that it’s very easy to get in a complete tangle, often making the climbing harder and more dangerous than it otherwise should be.
 Secondarily, getting into the habit of depending on being able to hang off one’s tools is not recommended.

 Firstly it’s unethical (it brings the grade down and should be treated as A0) and most importantly of all it’s best not to count on hanging off your tools when your arms burn out (because one day you won’t be able to count on those leashes).
 The basic idea though is a valuable one, especially if you’re on a big Alpine face and you don’t want to see your axes tumbling down the face below you.
 Here are two variations on the theme:

 This is a good simple system for big winter routes, expeditions and Alpine climbs.
 This requires a length of 5mm cord with two small krabs attached to each end (Black Diamond Micro wiregate accessory crabs are great for this job).
 The cord should stretch from the wrist loop to the point on the shoulder strap where the cord will be clipped, adding a few extra inches to make sure you’re not caught short.
 This system means you tend not to suffer tangles as the cord is pretty short and stretches down each arm and shouldn’t really get crossed.
 If they do, then you can just unclip one of the end krabs in order to untangle them.
-This system is used by several top UK Alpinists and although it’s not load bearing there is the famous tale of Mick Fowler hanging from these loops when he fell out of his wrist loops while climbing Labyrinth Direct.
-If you’re not wearing a rucksack then you can clip them into a shoulder length sling, or better still into a lightweight chest rig (Grivel, BD).
+This system is used by several top UK Alpinists and although it’s not load-bearing there is the famous tale of Mick Fowler hanging from these loops when he fell out of his wrist loops while climbing Labyrinth Direct.
+If you’re not wearing a rucksack then you can clip them into a shoulder-length sling, or better still into a lightweight chest rig (Grivel, BD).

 ‘Euro’ chest harness system

 I first saw this system about 10 years ago and it is popular with Swiss and German Alpinists and is used by climbers like Stephan Siegrist and Robert Jasper.
 This system requires the user to wear a climbing chest harness (often not a bad idea anyway), that is connected to the sit harness (either via a tape loop or via the rope itself).
 A D-shaped maillon is used to close the chest harness and the axe cords are clipped to this.
-The beauty of this system is that it means you are are tied into your axes at all times, meaning if you get knocked unconscious, or hit by falling ice you may get a second chance.
+The beauty of this system is that it means you are tied into your axes at all times, meaning if you get knocked unconscious, or hit by falling ice you may get a second chance.